barbaroreyes/project-4/readme copy.md

 - Pull data using google json api
 - Render data on page
 - Allow user to choose favorites
-- Save their choices in firebase
+- Save their choices in aws

 #### PostMVP